rashaadmirza/Azure-JavaScript-EdBot/README.md

 9. After the installation import ReactWebChat, { createDirectLine } from 'botframework- webchat'.

 10. Use the ReactWebChat and createDirectLine method to render the chatbot on the webpage.

+**Steps taken for deployment using azure devOps:**

+1. After creation of the create a project in azure devOps

+2. After creation of the project create a repository in azure devOps.

+3. Push all the code in the repository using git commands.

+4. After pushing the code create a pipeline in azure devOps.

+5. After creation of the pipeline release the pipeline.

+6. Wait the the app is deployed.
+7. After successful deployment the app will be available.

+**Steps taken for deployment using azure devOps:**
+URL for the project demo : http://project-bot-by-obaid.azurewebsites.net/

+URL for video tutorial: https://1drv.ms/v/s!AsCVvHj3qTGIhbQA_15pbwiKky-1rg?e=KFQOR7